 In the study, Dr. Fletcher and his team studied two groups of patients from 2015 to 2018.
-One group of 48 patients received postoperative anti-inflammatory steroids in addition to the standard pain management treatment, and a control group of 65 patients received the standard pain management treatment.
-After surgery, patients self-administered opioid pain medicine through a patient-controlled anesthesia pump or “pain pump.”
+One group of 48 patients received postoperative anti-inflammatory steroids, in addition to the standard pain management treatment, and a control group of 65 patients received the standard pain management treatment.
+After surgery, patients self-administered opioid pain medicine through a patient-controlled anesthesia pump or pain pump.
 Results showed the group receiving an additional anti-inflammatory steroid utilized the pain pump 40% less often.

 “The goal of any pain management protocol is to minimize the number of opioids or narcotics used given our ever-expanding knowledge of their associated risks,” said Dr. Fletcher.
 “This 40% decrease in pain medicine requirements means that patients are drastically more comfortable after surgery and that their risk of significant opioid use is dramatically diminished.”

-This group was also almost two times more likely to walk upon initial physical therapy evaluation.
+This group was also almost two times more likely to walk during their initial physical therapy evaluation.
 Dr. Fletcher indicated that over the past 10 years, orthopedic experts have been urging kids to get up and walk sooner to help them ambulate better, which alleviates pain by reducing stiffness.
 He points out that for teens with scoliosis needing surgery, adding a steroid accelerates this process.

 “The focus of our research is optimizing post-operative care,” said Dr. Fletcher.
-“Families sometimes think their kids are going to be in bed for 6 months, and that’s just not the case anymore.
+“Families sometimes think their kids are going to be in bed for six months, and that’s just not the case anymore.
 Most of our patients are back at school within a few weeks and can return to sports in a few months.”

 Pediatric Health Information System (2019) is prepared by the Children’s Hospital Association.
 This report compares clinical data annually for more than 52 pediatric hospitals in the U.S.